merlinz01/ZTable/README.md

 ## Python Usage

-ZTable is geared toward Python usage and therefore includes a `gui32` Python class wrapper.
+ZTable is geared toward Python usage and therefore includes a Python class wrapper.

+### Note:

+The Python class uses an unpublished home-made Win32 ctypes wrapper, but it probably could be made to work with pywin32 with some tweaking.

 Example usage: